TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Buying an eco-friendly sunscreen that carries genuine, well-respected certifications is a quick way to ensure that you’re getting a product that matches your eco-credentials.

-Some to look out for include:
+Some popular green labels to look out for include the following.

 Some environmentally friendly sunscreens contain non-vegan ingredients, such as beeswax.
 To ensure that your suntan oil is vegan, look out for labels carrying well-known vegan accreditations, such as Certified Vegan.

-A reef safe sunscreen is one that does not contain ingredients known to cause harm to coral reefs.
+A reef-safe sunscreen is one that does not contain ingredients known to cause harm to coral reefs.
 Eco-friendly is a catch-all term for products that are better for the environment than standard, non-eco-friendly products.

 According to Sierra, “products containing non-nano zinc oxide are generally considered safe for the environment”.